-The Scottish Govts newly passed gender bill, the Gender Representation on Public Boards (Scot) Bill, has redefined the language used in the GRA.
+The Scottish Government’s newly passed gender bill, the Gender Representation on Public Boards (Scotland) Bill, has redefined the language used in the Gender Recognition Act 2004 (GRA).
 A person is no longer reassigned a gender.
 This legislation now defines it as ‘becoming female’.

 Nothing to do with ‘becoming’.
 To evolve into, to metamorphose, to turn into, to transform, change into

 Within the Equality Act 2010, the protected characteristic Gender Reassignment is defined as: